Earth-MGMT-SYS/nimbodata/doc/source/architecture.rst

 The core of the platform is the data persistence engine.
 It is written in Python and exposes a REST interface.
 This Python application interacts with PostgreSQL via unix sockets on the localhost.
-The application mediates all access to the database.
-It is expected that `SELECT` functionality will be granted via direct driver access in the future, but all DDL and DML actions will be mediated by the application for the foreseeable future.
+The application mediates all access to the database via a metacatalog which spans PostgreSQL clusters.

 Nimbodata Core Server